Our email policy allows us to fight spam, prevent abuse and provide fair and reliable web hosting to all Ecenica customers.

 - You can send to up to 100 recipients per email.

-- Depending on your web hosting plan, you can send up to 800 emails per hour, per domain.
-This limit also applies to mailing lists and emails sent from your website.
-If you exceed this amount, your emails will not be sent and will be bounced-back to you.
-This limit does not apply if you use your ISP’s SMTP.
-Limits vary between 400 emails per hour for our entry hosting plans and 800 emails per hour for our higher plans.
+- Depending on your Ecenica service, you can send up to 1000 emails per hour, per domain.
+The limit also applies to mailing lists and emails sent from your website(s).
+If you exceed the hourly sending limit, your emails will not be sent and will be bounced-back to you with a non-delivery receipt (NDR).
+Limits vary depending on your service:

-- You can send and receive email messages up to 50 megabytes (MB) in size depending on your web hosting plan.
+- You can send and receive email messages up to 50 megabytes (MB) in size.
 If you send a large email to your contacted hosted with another email service, it may be rejected for exceeding their smaller email size limit.
-If your attachment bounces, you should invite them to Ecenica.

 - We do not limit the number of IMAP or POP3 checks you make per hour from a single IP address.